LucaRoez/Opposites-by-the-Vertex/README.md

-# Opposites by the Vertex
+# Opposites by the Vertex - Posting Web Rest API

 ### This is my first work on a personal web project, a layered modular monolith software architecture with currently several DB schemas, witch I've been working on for several months ago, but I'm begin to restart it now with github, hence I will be uploading this project picemeal, and upload it to a server in a few months.